January 30, 2009

 Today’s busy horsemen and women don’t have time to mess around.
 Frozen shipped semen helps keep busy breeders on schedule.
 Don’t waste time!
-Order AQHA’s “Equine Insemination With Frozen Shipped Semen” DVD now to quickly get breeding information.
+Get AQHA’s FREE Artificial Insemination Fact Sheet now to quickly get breeding information.

-Billy, a 30-year breeder from Tulia, Texas, gelded all his colts each year, except the “real exceptional ones.”
+Billy, from Tulia, Texas, gelded all his colts each year, except the “real exceptional ones.”
 He didn’t keep many studs every year because he used a lot of geldings on his ranch.
 He raised 30 to 40 babies a year, and kept just a few colts each season.

 Just about every year, Pete gelded most, if not all, of his colts.
 The 2001 AQHA Legacy Award winner said, “They really have to be up to snuff.”

-True to his word, in 2002 Pete kept just two of 12 colts as studs.
+True to his word, one year Pete kept just two of 12 colts as studs.
 Still, even those two were reconsidered for gelding again in the fall.

 Window of Opportunity